 ENTERTAINMENT QUOTIENT: 2/5

-We have reviewed quite a few books published by them – “The Secret of the Dark”, “The Homing Pigeons”, “When Strangers Meet” etc. and have also interviewed Arup Bose, who heads the publishing at Srishti.
+We have reviewed quite a few books published by them – “The Secrets of the Dark”, “The Homing Pigeons”, “When Strangers Meet” etc. and have also interviewed Arup Bose, who heads the publishing at Srishti.

 It would surely have made a funny story but, the actual story of the book is poles apart from what I had in mind; it is more of a philosophical story than a humorous one.

-The story begins when Chris reads an article in the newspaper about social networking and decides to open a facebook account.
+The story begins when Chris reads an article in the newspaper about social networking and decides to open a Facebook account.
 He is surprised to see that many of the gods already have an account there.

-Certain parts of the book pickup in imagination like the parties of Old Nick, the evil god, in Jaywick.
+Certain parts of the book pique the imagination like the parties of Old Nick, the evil god, in Jaywick.
 Rest of the book, I should frankly say, is bland.

 The particular part where Krishna says “Why can’t human beings connect with their relatives, friends, neighbours and all the real people in their lives and yes, even with their Gods?
 Why can’t they smile at their fellow passengers?
 Why don’t they ever notice the guy sitting on the next seat to them on the local train?
 Really, human beings surprise me no end!” is the highlight of the book.

-In conclusion, I would not recommend Ohh!
-Gods are Online to my readers because of the lack of excitement in the plot and the misleading title.
+In conclusion, I would not recommend “Ohh!
+Gods are Online” to my readers because of the lack of excitement in the plot and the misleading title.